felixlopz/hubrise-test-task/content/apps/smood/en/pull-catalog.md

 - `description`: The description of the product.
 - `lines[].label`: If present, the name of the group of options.
 - `lines[].skus[]`: The options in the group.

+The options from the products in the deal are discarded.
+For example, if a deal includes a pizza, the customer will not be able to choose the pizza toppings.

+---

+**IMPORTANT NOTE:** Smood discards options from products in deals.
+Furthermore, if an option is required for a product, the deal will not be imported.

+---

 It is not possible to create deals manually in the Smood back office.
 If you want to use deals, you must pull a catalog from HubRise.